kaynhelga9/kaynhelga9/README.md

 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently working on a Discord Bot for Azur Lane, a mobile gachagame.
+🔭 I’m currently working on a Discord Bot for Azur Lane, a mobile gacha game.

 🌱 I’m currently learning Web Dev with React and Data Analysis with Pandas/MPL.

 💬 I like discussing about Azur Lane, other games, and coding with Python.